zulip/zulip/api_docs/incoming-webhooks-overview.md

 !!! tip ""

-    A stream ID can be found when [browsing streams][browse-streams] in the web app via the URL.
+    A stream ID can be found when [browsing streams][browse-streams] in the web or desktop apps.

 ### topic